History of Enterprise Funds

 Significant developmental capital has been provided to SMEs and entrepreneurs operating in early-stage transition countries where private investment capital was limited or non-existent.
 This contribution has helped create environments in which the culture of private enterprise could flourish.

-In 2011, the U.S. Congress authorized the creation of the Egyptian-American Enterprise Fund as a private corporation with up to USD 300 million to promote the development and reform of Egypt’s private sector.
-Over the course of six years, the Fund has stayed on track to fulfill its mission by investing in 7 promising companies and 3 investment funds, with plans to support additional Egyptian-led funds and companies in the near future.
+In 2011, the U.S. Congress authorized the creation of the Egyptian-American Enterprise Fund as a private corporation with up to $300 million to promote the development of Egypt’s private sector.
+Over the last several years, the Fund has stayed on track to fulfill its mission by supporting five, first-time fund managers that have helped EAEF invest in over 100 companies, with plans to support additional Egyptian-led funds and companies in the near future.

 President Barack Obama and the U.S. Department of State champion an initiative to establish EAEF